Spectral aspects of the Berezin transform: Berezin transform and Donaldson's iterations

 \section{Berezin transform and Donaldson's iterations}

-In \cite{D} Donaldson, as a part of his program of developing approximate methods for detecting canonical metrics on K\"{a}hler manifolds, discovered a remarkable class of dynamical systems on the space of all Hermitian products on a given complex vector spaces.
-We shall show in this section that the linearization of such a system at a fixed point can be identified with the quantum channel $\cE$ introduced in \eqref{eq-e} above and prove that under certain natural assumptions, $\cE$ is injective and has strictly positive spectral gap.
-Using earlier results by Donaldson, we will then deduce that the iterations of this system converge exponentially fast to the fixed point.
+In \cite{D} Donaldson, as a part of his program of developing approximate methods for detecting canonical metrics on K\"{a}hler manifolds, discovered a remarkable class of dynamical systems on the space of all Hermitian inner products on a given complex vector space.
+We shall show in this section that the linearization of such a system at a fixed point can be identified with the quantum channel introduced in \eqref{eq-e} above and prove that under certain natural assumptions, it is injective and has strictly positive spectral gap.
+Using earlier results by Donaldson, we will then deduce the main result of this section, Theorem \ref{thm-expcvcor}, stating that the iterations of this system converge exponentially fast to the fixed point.